LDAP/merian/src/merian-nodes/nodes/shadertoy/README.md

+## Shadertoy

+A limited reimplementation of Shadertoy.
-A generator node that pushes the Shadertoy variables as push constant.
+The Shadertoy variables as push constant.

+**Note: The Shadertoy node requires shaderc.**

 Outputs: